Orange County, CA, D.A. Plans Civil Lawsuit against Toyota

 911 call by a passenger said the car had “no brakes.”

+In September 2009, the NHTSA told Toyota to expect wider recalls of floor mats.
 Toyota warned consumers to remove floor mats because of the supposed potential to jam the

 accelerator, purportedly causing sudden acceleration.